JeremiahKaren/35percent.github.io/_posts/2019-01-06-new-years-resolutions.md

 https://www.london-se1.co.uk/news/view/9791

 Where is Southwark getting the money from (borrowing it at 5%) is the £5m per year enough to cover this?
-It should be using this money to build new council homes or as the Walworth Society suggest, refurbishing Walworth Town Hall along with some commercial.
+It should be using this money to build new council homes or as the Walworth Society suggest, refurbishing Walworth Town Hall along with some commercial. [bed breakfast](https://www.southwarknews.co.uk/news/council-spend-temporary-housing-now-five-times-20112012/)